Relationship Disclosure Information

 Avoidance: Startly avoids conflicts of interest that are prohibited by law, as well as any conflicts that cannot be effectively addressed other than by not engaging in the activity that would give rise to the conflict.

 Disclosure: If Startly is unable to avoid or control the conflict, then Startly will disclose the conflict to clients appropriately.
-The clients can then assess the significance of the conflict in light of the services offered by Startly and determine with Startly whether and how to proceed accordingly.
+The clients can then assess the significance of the conflict considering the services offered by Startly and determine with Startly whether and how to proceed accordingly.

 Startly delivers a trade confirmation when a client purchases or sells a security, setting out the following information: